Granada Hills Charter: Technology

 On campus, there are six computer labs, each with more than 35 computers.
 There are also laptop carts, which house many laptop computers and can be transported around the campus for enrichment activities.
 Science classrooms are updated with new lab technology often.
 Most classrooms have Smart Boards and projectors, increasing the overall student interaction in class.

 Beginning in the 2015–2016 school year, Chromebooks are given to every student.
-Teachers may use Google Classroom to post assignments, online teaching materials, and give instant feedback to the students.
+Teachers may use Canvas (or Google Classroom prior to 2022) to post assignments, online teaching materials, and give instant feedback to the students.
 Additionally, the school has wifi networks campuswide, and can provide wifi at a student's home if they cannot afford it.

 Demographics

 According to U.S. News & World Report, as of 2019, 75% of Granada's student body is "minority," with 47% of the student body coming from an economically disadvantaged household, determined by student eligibility for California's Reduced-price meal program.

 The school is accredited by the Western Association of Schools and Colleges.